 SOLID HARDWOOD FLOORS, COMMERCIAL / RESIDENTIAL

-Junckers solid hardwood floors for residential and commercial use are based on 22 mm and 14 mm solid 2-strip boards and 15 mm and 20.5 mm solid planks.
+Junckers solid hardwood floors for residential and commercial use are based on 22 mm and 14 mm 2-strip floorboards and 15 mm and 20.5 mm planks.

-Table 1 shows the layout of the Junckers Technical Information System concerning floors for residential and commercial use.
+Table 1 shows the structure of Junckers Technical Information concerning floors for residential and commercial use.

-Please note that full information on a floor system comprises the data in General Information, System Information, Specifier's Information and Laying Instructions.
+Please note that full information on a floor system comprises General Information solid hardwood floors plus Specifier's and Installation Instructions.
+Additionally, it may be relevant to include information about underfloor heating and acoustics.

-The information provided in the Junckers Technical Information applies to specification of building materials/components as well as functional aspects of floor structures, which include Junckers 2-strip board or plank floors.
+The information provided in the Junckers Technical Information applies to specification of building materials/components as well as functional aspects of floor structures, which include Junckers solid hardwood 2-strip floors or plank floors.

 Please note that Junckers Industrier A/S accepts no liability for functional characteristics of floor structures whose materials or use deviate from the specifications, or whose construction deviates from the directions given.